pppyyh888/Group1-lab3-Mathematical-expression-by-string-substitution/README.md

 ## Description

-This project contains a small mathematical expression interpreter for Lab 3 of the Computational Process Organization course.
+This project contains an interpreter for mathematical expressions based on repeated string substitution for Lab 3 of the Computational Process Organization course.

-The selected variant is mathematical expression by string substitution.
-The interpreter receives an expression as a string, finds the next reducible part of the expression, calculates it, and replaces that substring with the calculated value.
-This process continues until the whole expression becomes one final numeric value.

-The project focuses on a simple, explicit model of computation.
-The execution process is observable through a substitution trace and logging messages.
+The main goal of this laboratory work is to implement a basic model of computation.
+The selected variant evaluates expressions by repeatedly finding small reducible parts of an expression string, replacing them with calculated values, and recording the complete substitution trace.

 ## Project Structure

-- `expression_substitution.py` - implementation of the expression interpreter
+- `expression_substitution.py` - implementation of the expression
+  substitution interpreter
 - `expression_substitution_test.py` - unit tests and property-based tests
 - `requirements.txt` - project dependency list
 - `README.md` - project description and design notes